laurelthorburn/ReadMe/README.md

 <a name="installsection"></a>
 ## Installation
-Fork the repo, open the terminal, and happy typing.
+Visual Studio, Github account, ...

 <a name="usagesection"></a>
 ## Usage
-Open the terminal, answer questions.
+Fork repo, clone to visual studio, and happy typing

 <a name="licensesection"></a>
 ## License